flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/icons/channel_selection.PNG" alt="Channel selection" width="100%">
 </div><br>

-In the header, just below the export data button, you will find the selection bar for the acquisition channels that will be used for data collection.
+In the header, just below the export data button, you will find the channels section where to select the acquisition channels to use for data acquisition.
 To conduct the experiment, it is mandatory to select at least one channel.
 More than one channel can be selected at the same time, up to a maximum of 8.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>